turi-code/userguide/supervised-learning/svm.md

-#Support Vector Machines
+# Support Vector Machines
-Support Vector Machines (SVM) is another popularly model used for classification tasks.
+Support Vector Machines (SVM) is another popular model used for classification tasks.
 In logistic regression, the probability that a  **binary target is True** is modeled as a [logistic function](http://en.wikipedia.org/wiki/Logistic_function) of the features.
 The